JASory/f-analysis/README.md

 Current capability

 - Computing fermat pseudoprimes to any base within 2;2^64.
 Note that computing pseudoprimes greater than 10^12 is impractical
-- Filtering by Euler-Jacobi, Euler-Plumb, Strong Fermat, and first non-quadratic base.
+- Filtering by Euler-Jacobi, Strong Fermat, and first non-quadratic base.
 - Filtering by coprimality, and certain forms of semiprimes
 - Construction of fermat base hashtables, as used in [machine-prime](https://github.com/JASory/machine-prime)
 - Heuristic strong pseudoprime generation.